Help donors feel good about giving

-Keep in mind that it's not appropriate to compensate a fundraising professional or other staff member based on a percentage of money raised.
+Keep in mind that it is not appropriate to compensate a fundraising professional or other staff member based on a percentage of money raised.
 Donors who contribute to a nonprofit expect to see that money go to the organization.

-Similarly, don't misstate your fundraising expenses.
+Similarly, do not misstate your fundraising expenses.
 Underreporting fundraising expenses only perpetuates unrealistic expectations about nonprofit overhead costs.